neskech/Minecraft-Sync/README.md

   - Sets configuration data, this must be done first before using the rest of the application.
 -----------
 ## 4. Example run through
+If you're doing this on windows make sure to include the .exe extension
 ```console
   git clone https://github.com/neskech/Minecraft-Sync.git
 ```